What Makes A Great Logo?

 yes, words—all by themselves—are shapes.

 Complicated logos are more difficult to recognize.
 People memorize logos in exactly the same way they memorize printed words.
-The same holds true for logos.
 Incredibly simple, unique designs are the most effective.
 But they are also the most challenging to create.
-The shapes must be easily recognized in a literal blink of the eye.
+The shapes must be easily recognized literally in a blink of the eye.

 Color